Nitrokey/nethsm/docs/system-design.md

 **Ext-MultiCore**: **S-Keyfender** could be split up into two subjects: **S-Keyfender**, and **S-Crypto-Worker**. **S-Keyfender** would then delegate all operations on private key material (key generation, decryption, signing) to **S-Crypto-Worker**.
 This could be implemented using a simple "request queue", with load-balancing to multiple instances of **S-Crypto-Worker** running on multiple CPU cores.
 Depending on the protocol used for such delegation requests (private key in-band or not), **S-Crypto-Worker** _may_ require access to **S-Storage** (see below).
 Apart from providing the ability to scale up to multiple CPU cores for performance, this would also allow **S-Keyfender** to continue to serve HTTPS requests while a long-running cryptographic operation (e.g. key generation) is in progress.

 As currently designed, the private key used by **S-Keyfender** for the TLS endpoint and other data is stored unencrypted in the _Configuration Store_.
 This is unavoidable as otherwise there would be no way for a NetHSM to provide a TLS endpoint.
 We could instead store this private key in the TPM or encrypt the *Configuration Store* with the *Device Key*.
-This would require both a more complex, bi-directional, communication protocol between **S-Keyfender** and **S-TRNG**.

 **Ext-Disaggregation**: Disaggregate **S-Platform** into at least the following additional subjects:

 - The **S-TRNG** subject is a minimized Linux which provides external entropy to **S-Keyfender**.
-It utilizes a TRNG, to periodically send datagrams to **S-Keyfender** containing output of the TRNG.
+It utilizes the discrete TRNG, to periodically send datagrams to **S-Keyfender** containing output of the TRNG.
-- The **S-Storage** subject is a minimized Linux which provides persistence to **S-Keyfender** via the `git` protocol, storing the repository on virtualized block storage provided by **S-Platform**.
+- The **S-Storage** subject is a minimized Linux which provides persistence to **S-Keyfender**, storing the _User Data_ on virtualized block storage provided by **S-Platform**.

 **Ext-Syslog-TLS**: Implement full syslog support as described in [RFC 5424], with support for a TLS-based transport as described in [RFC 5425].
 Requires **Ext-Time** for server TLS certificate validation.